Chargeback Response

 • Submit Incomplete Responses: If you don’t have all of the evidence you need, don’t send the bank anything at all.
 You’ll be wasting your time, as the issuer will toss incomplete representment packages away.

-• Assume All Banks are the Same: Each institution has their own rules and procedures.
+• Assume All Banks are the Same: Each institution has its own rules and procedures.
 You need to submit chargeback responses in the manner they outline, or they will simply reject your submission.

 Have additional questions about chargeback responses?
 Or, are you in need of help managing your chargeback situation?